openfisca/openfisca.org/CONTRIBUTING.md

-Thank you for wanting to contribute to OpenFisca! :smiley:

-Feel free to contact us or send us pull requests over GitHub.
-For more information on how to do so, please see our [contribution guidelines](https://openfisca.org/doc/contribute/index.html).
+Thank you for wanting to contribute to OpenFisca! :smiley: For general information on how to do so, please see our [contribution guidelines](https://openfisca.org/doc/contribute/index.html).

 ## Referencing your reuse in the showcase

 If you have built a product with OpenFisca, we would love to reference it in the [public showcase](https://openfisca.org/en/showcase/)!

 This is a good way for you to gain more visibility, but it is also a very important contribution to OpenFisca.
-Doing so helps the core team raise funds for maintaining the ecosystem alive and adding features to the software, and making connection between similar reusers.
+Doing so helps the Core team make connections between similar reusers and raise funds for maintaining the ecosystem alive and adding features to the software.
 It also helps maintainers of the country packages you depend on know how useful their efforts are, and focus on the most used parts of legislation.

 Referencing your reuse is fast and easy.
 Follow the instructions below and [contact us](mailto:contact@openfisca.org?subject=Referencing%20reuse) if you encounter any problem!

 ### Describe your reuse

-Add a YAML file to the [`content/showcase/` folder](https://github.com/openfisca/openfisca.org/tree/master/data/showcase), in [snake case](https://en.wikipedia.org/wiki/Snake_case).
+Create a YAML file in the [`content/showcase/` folder](https://github.com/openfisca/openfisca.org/tree/master/data/showcase), in [snake case](https://en.wikipedia.org/wiki/Snake_case).
 For example, if your product is called “Legislation Explorer”, you would create a file named `legislation_explorer.yml`.

 Fill in that file with information following the template below: